tmcgilchrist/capnp-rpc/README.md

 echo_api.capnp --> echo_api.mli echo_api.ml
 ```

-The next step is to implement a client and server (in a new `echo.ml` file) using the generated `Echo_api` OCaml module.
+The next step is to implement a client and server, which you will create in a new `echo.ml` file, using the generated `Echo_api` OCaml module.

 For the server, you should inherit from the generated `Api.Service.Echo.service` class: